-Working abroad sounds like an adventure to many people.
-However, job search in Switzerland requires more than just the obvious Switzerland CV writing and translation, it requires thorough preparation.
-You will experience problems that probably did not even come to your mind when you made a decision to find Switzerland jobs.
+Work abroad sounds like an adventure to many people.
+However, job search in Switzerland requires more than just the obvious Switzerland CV with Switzerland cover letter writing and translation, it requires thorough preparation.
+You will experience problems that probably did not even come to your mind when you made a decision to find employment in Switzerland.

-Do not take too lightly the influence a job in Switzerland can have on the effect of your adventure!
+Do not take too lightly the influence a Switzerland job search can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.

 Time: GMT + 1 (GMT + 2 from last Sunday in March to last Sunday in October)

 Telephone country code: 41

 Annual vacation: Majority of Swiss take annual vacations during school holidays.